Capturing Smile Dynamics with the Quintic Volatility Model: SPX, Skew-Stickiness Ratio and VIX: Calibration results

 \subsection{Joint calibration of SPX, VIX and SSR}

-To ensure that the two-factor Quintic OU model respects the range of empirical SPX SSR while remaining consistent with the SPX and VIX smiles, we include an additional loss function during the joint calibration step penalizing any model parameters that would result in a model SSR outside the interval $[0.9, 2.0]$.
-Furthermore, we also calibrate $\alpha_2$ and $\alpha_4$ to give the model more flexibility.
+To ensure that the two-factor Quintic OU model respects the range of empirical SPX SSR while remaining consistent with the SPX and VIX smiles, {we bring back $\alpha_2$ and $\alpha_2$ as model parameters to be calibrated, and include an additional loss function during the joint calibration step, penalizing any model parameters} that would result in a model SSR outside the interval $[0.9, 2.0]$.